mbulat/plutus/README.markdown

 Access & Security
 =================

-The Engine provides controllers and views for accessing Accounts and Transactions via the {AccountsController} and {TransactionsController}  classes.
+The Engine provides controllers and views for viewing Accounts and Transactions via the {AccountsController} and {TransactionsController}  classes.
 The controllers will render HTML, XML and JSON, and are compatible with [ActiveResource](http://api.rubyonrails.org/classes/ActiveResource/Base.html)

-Routing is also supplied by the Engine.
+Routing is NOT supplied by the engine.
+You can add routes to your application in your config/routes.rb with something like the following

+		map.resources :transactions, :only => [:index, :show], :conditions => { :method => :get }
+		map.resources :accounts, :only => [:index, :show], :conditions => { :method => :get }

-Only GET requests are supported.
-You should ensure that your application controller enforces its own authentication and authorization, which this controller will inherit.
+*NOTE: If you enable routing, you should ensure that your ApplicationController enforces its own authentication and authorization, which this controller will inherit.*

 Testing
 =======

 [Rspec](http://rspec.info/) tests are provided.
-Install both the rpsec and rspec-rails gems to run the tests.
+Install both the rpsec and rspec-rails gems, and install this plugin into a working rails application to run the tests.

 * * *

-Copyright (c) 2009 The Tidewinds Group Inc. All Rights Reserved.
+Copyright (c) 2010 Michael Bulat